 Besides death, divorce is the most common method of dissolving a marriage.
 Spouses can agree to a divorce and obtain one through whatever judicial body has jurisdiction.
 The other method would be for the husband or wife to request and obtain a divorce from their spouse.
 Most commonly, a husband will request a divorce rather than vice versa.

 A wife can only obtain a divorce from her husband by petitioning a court.
 Historically and traditionally, the reasons why a woman can obtain a divorce are pretty limited.
 Physical or mental disorders, an inability to consummate the marriage, or desertion are among the reasons why a woman may be able to request and obtain a divorce from her husband.

 The Quran recognizes the third type of divorce in Islam, a divorce by mutual agreement.
 When both spouses feel that they cannot perform the duties they promised each other upon marriage and that their obedience to Allah would be harmed through the continuation of the marriage, then a mutual agreement to reach a divorce is possible.

 Particular requirements of a Muslim woman in their post-divorce life

 After a divorce is obtained, Muslim women must practice abstinence and not get remarried for some time.

 The purpose of this is to allow for the father of a child that the mother may be pregnant with at the time of the divorce to be known.
-If it becomes known that a Muslim woman is pregnant after the divorce has been finalized, then the ex-husband has an opportunity to reconcile with his spouse and invite his ex-wife back into the home.
+If it becomes known that a Muslim woman is pregnant after the divorce has been finalized, then the ex-husband can reconcile with his spouse and invite his ex-wife back into the home.

 The purpose of marriage in the Islamic world is to allow a man and woman to begin to have sexual relations to have children legally.
 Traditionally any Muslim who has reached the age of puberty and agrees to the marriage can enter into a marital relationship.